knpuniversity/php7/knpu/multi-exception-catch.md

 ## Catching Exceptions the Old Way

-We don't appreciate Dave shouting or throwing random things at us.
+Ya know, we don't appreciate Dave shouting or throwing random things at us.
 So, let's at least ask Dave to whisper his denials.
 To do that, wrap all of the logic in a try-catch block.
 We need to catch *both* errors.
 No problem!
-First, catch `NoCookiesForYou`.
+First, catch `NoCookieForYou`.
 If that happens, set a new `$whisper` variable to `Crazy Dave whispered` and then `$e->getMessage()`.